humanoid-path-planner/hpp-doc/instructions/conda-packages.md

-## Source installation on every linux or osx
+## Source installation on every Linux or Osx

-To install all the packages on any linux or osx distribution
+To install all the packages on any Linux or Osx distribution

   1. Install miniconda [the miniconda installation website.](https://docs.conda.io/en/latest/miniconda.html).